scor4er/WPF-AutoComplete-TextBox/README.md

 ### My changes/improvements

 I need this control to support multiple items in a text box separated with some character.
-The logic will stay the same but when you select the item from the list it won't replace the whole text in a textbox but only the last item (item after specified item separator, comma for example).
+The logic will stay the same but when you select an item from the list it won't replace the whole text in a textbox but only the last item (item after specified item separator, comma for example).

 Here's how it looks right now: